 1.Map your network

-While online fundraising depends on the power of crowds, there is need for your organization to identify its main networks.
+While online fundraising largely relies on the power of crowds, there is a need for your organization to identify its main networks.
 These include your loyal clients, donors, supporters, current and former employees as well as the contacts in your database.
-These individuals give your campaign higher chances of success as they are the people who will push your campaign to their networks giving it a greater audience.
+These individuals give your campaign higher chances of success as they are the people who will push your campaign to their networks, giving it a greater audience.
 Your networks are your first contributors.

 2. Tell your story

-Story telling has power.
+Storytelling has power.
 The use of appeals when telling your story is one of the easiest ways to win your audience.
 When a story resonates with your audience, they are more likely to contribute towards your campaign.
-Give your story the much needed attention and make sure you highlight your need– what and why- , how you intend to solve the issue and what the resulting benefits will be.
-Be truthful with your story and always link it to a social good.
+Give your story the much-needed attention by making sure you highlight your need– what and why- , how you intend to solve the issue and what the resulting benefits will be.
+Be truthful with your story and always link it to social good.

 3. Perfect your ask/pitch

 It is useless to know your story and not have a perfect ask.
-This is your call to action by your audience.
+Your ask is the call to action for your audience.
 Your audience can vary from donor organizations, your supporters, government or non-governmental organizations.
 A pitch should be precise, short but detailed and easy to understand.

 One standard pitch cannot work for all audiences.
-You need to revise your pitch to meet the need of every audience.
-You can also create an elevator pitch to be used where there is a limitation of time.
+You will need to revise your pitch to meet the need of every viewer.
+You can also create an elevator pitch to be used when there is a limitation of time.

 4. Involve your team

-An online fundraising campaign cannot be run by only one individual in the non-profit organization.
-You need to involve your whole team depending on their strengths and preferences.
+Only one individual cannot run an online fundraising campaign in a non-profit organization.
+It would be best to involve your whole team depending on their strengths and preferences.
 You will need some to draft your story, others to set up the fundraising campaign while others monitor the dissemination of messages and feedback on social media.
 Others will also take up the task of updating your network on the successes of the campaign.
 A successful online fundraising campaign requires the involvement of everyone in the team.

 5. Find champions